DEVOTIONALS

 – Being saved means we become part of the ministry team of Jesus.

-– God has specific individual tasks that He expects each of us
+– God has specific individual tasks

-to work on as we serve Him.
+that He expects each of us to perform as we serve Him.

 – Being a servant of the Lord means we are also servants of others.